Bo Bernhard

 He began his research career at Harvard University, with an undergraduate thesis on the community impacts of the gaming and tourism industries in Nevada.
 He then came to UNLV to earn his Ph.D. and soon extended his analysis to global perspectives.

 In 2010, he was named executive editor of the UNLV Gaming Research Journal and a Lincy Fellow at UNLV’s Brookings Mountain West.
-Bernhard spent more than a decade as executive director of UNLV's International Gaming Institute (IGI) before transitioning in 2023 to serve full-time as UNLV vice president of economic development.
-He maintains his affiliation with IGI as special advisor.
+Bernhard spent more than a decade as executive director of UNLV's International Gaming Institute (IGI), and he maintains his affiliation with IGI as special advisor.
+Over the years, he has also served in various other capacities, including as vice president of economic development, interim vice president for Philanthropy and Alumni Engagement, and interim president of the UNLV Foundation.

 Education